 “She titled the email with his name.
 I immediately had shivers from head to toe,” Barth said.
 “The woman said that she had a similar experience, which was horrific. … She said it was about three years ago.”
 The woman has declined to be identified.

 Guillod, who is now co-CEO of Primary Wave Entertainment, exited UTA in 2009.
-An individual with knowledge of his employment history said he was asked to leave because of a sexual harassment issue.
+An individual with knowledge of his employment history said he was asked to leave because of a sexual harassment issue — which his rep later denied.

-He was dismissed from Paradigm in 2011 after he was accused of sexual harrassment of a female assistant there, according to another individual familiar with the situation.
+He was dismissed from Paradigm in 2011 after he was accused of sexual harassment of a female assistant there, according to another individual familiar with the situation.
+(His rep said he left after accusations of verbal harassment, not sexual harassment.)

 His clients include “Jane the Virgin” Golden Globe winner Gina Rodriguez, Nia Long and Emilio Estevez.
 He also has an executive producer credit on last summer’s Charlize Theron hit, “Atomic Blonde,” and the television shows “Loudermilk” and “Hit the Road.”